 Even part-time work that is less than the limitations provided by the SSA can be considered in deciding if you are disabled.
 Any kind of work and even certain types of volunteer activities can be used to prove your capability of working.

-Talk to your attorney about how these activities may affect your claim.
+Talk to your Georgia social security disability lawyer about how these activities may affect your claim.

 In order to prove your physical or mental disability, you must provide medical information such as imaging and test results, notes from doctors’ visits, related medications, doctors’ letters, and other relevant documentation of your condition.